uwrit/leaf-docs/docs/installation/installation_steps/6_appsettings.md

 "FieldPersonId": "PATIENT_NUM",
 "FieldEncounterId": "ENCOUNTER_NUM",
 ```

-- **Alias**: `@` - Unique character which Leaf will replace with a SQL Set alias when compiling SQL queries.
-- **FieldPersonId**: SQL field that must be present on every SQL object Leaf will query which uniquely identifies patients in the clinical database.This is usually a value such as `person_id`, `PATIENT_NUM`, `PAT_ID`, etc.
-- **FieldEncounterId**: SQL field that must be present on every SQL object Leaf will query which has a one-to-many relationship to patients, such thatpatients can have many over time.
-This field uniquely identifies for encounters, and is usually a value such as `visit_occurrence_id`,`ENCOUNTER_NUM`, or `EncounterId`.

 ## Cohort
 - **RowLimit**: Maximum allowed number of unique patients which Leaf will cache for a given query.
 If a user's query exceeds this number, Leaf will not generate Visualization or Patient List screen data.